Inflectra/rapise-documentation/docs/Guide/web_auto_waiting.md

 });
 ```

 **Caution:** Use this feature judiciously.
 Overriding a check removes a layer of protection and can lead to tests failing with less obvious errors if the element truly is not ready.
 It is best used for application-wide workarounds.
 For more targeted fixes, use the callback method described next.

 ### Define a SeSOnNavigatorAutoWait Callback

-For the ultimate control over the auto-wait logic, you can define a callback function.
+For ultimate control over the Auto-Wait logic, you can define a callback function.
 This function is executed at each wait attempt and allows you to implement custom logic to decide if the element is ready for the specified action.

 This approach is ideal for complex scenarios, such as:
 - Applying special logic only to certain types of elements.